Black friday Up to 3 extra licenses FOR FREE + Special offer for TI LOOKUP Get it now

 The multi-platform nature of BERT ransomware means that defensive strategies must account for both Windows and Linux environments, while the group's sophisticated attack methods require advanced detection and response capabilities.

-Start gathering actionable threat intelligence on Bert by signin up to ANY.RUN’s TI Lookup: protect your business with timely detection and response.
+Start gathering actionable threat intelligence on Bert by sign up for ANY.RUN’s TI Lookup: protect your business with timely detection and response.

 HAVE A LOOK AT